ArcherHeffern/casm/README.md

 ## Features
 - Easily upload assembly files using drag and drop
-- Testing Framework for viewing or integration into other tools
+- Testing Framework
-- Aids in visualization via single step and continue.
-Or jump to the end if thats not for you.
+- Visualize with single step and continue.
+Or jump to the end
 - Get fast feedback to program changes.
 Casm detects changes to your assembly source file and automatically reloads file
 - Find syntax errors quickly with descriptive error messages
-- Pleasing to the eyes with smooth animations
-- Easy to use.
-Power and simplicity don't have to be mutually exclusive
+- Catches possible issues like infinite loops, memory overwrite bugs, and UB (eg. Reading from uninitialized memory)

 ## Getting Started
-1. Install precompiled binaries from releases
-Run on the command line `./visualizer|./interpreter [assembly_program]`
+1. Use online demo

 2. Build from source
 ``` bash